openstack/kolla/docs/dev-quickstart.rst

 The Kolla community builds and pushes tested images for each tagged release of Kolla, but if running from master, it is recommended to build images locally.
-All Docker images can be built as follows:
+All Docker images can be built as follows.

+Before running the below intructions, make sure docker dameon is running, or the build process would fail:

 ::

     tools/build.py -T 1000

 The -T option specifies how many threads to run concurrently.
 A docker build of all containers on Xeon hardware with SSDs and 100mbit network takes roughly 15 minutes.
 The CentOS mirrors are flakey and the RDO delorean repository is not mirrored at all.
 As a result occasionally some containers will fail to build.
 If something important fails to bulid, repeat the entire build process again.
 The Kolla community recognizes this is not ideal and the Kolla community is adding an individual container build option to solve this particular problem.

 Starting Kolla
 --------------